 What do I need to be awarded a degree?

 To be awarded an honours degree you will need to pass a total of 360 credits; this will often include the need to pass the 30 credit Level 6 Independent Study or equivalent module.
 Most students achieve this by passing 120 credits at levels 4, 5 and 6 but the rules for some courses allow some flexibility.
+You must pass 120 credits at level 4 but these will not count towards your final degree.

 You will find full information in the Taught Courses Regulatory Framework.